Differentiable Contact Dynamics for Stable Object Placement Under Geometric Uncertainties: Experiment

 \subsection{Placing a Full Cup of Coffee}

-Lastly, we deploy our method to place a full cup of coffee on a saucer.
-We relax a few assumptions from \secref{sec:formulation}.
-We approximate the cup of coffee with a solid rigid cylinder.
-In addition, we only have an approximate mesh of the saucer.
-The setup is depicted in \figref{fig:motivation}.
-We represent the geometric uncertainty $\geomParam$ as the 3-dimensional location of the saucer.
-Our method successfully placed a full cup of coffee on the saucer without spilling.
-We plot $\estGeomParam$ over time in \figref{fig:coffee-belief}.
+Lastly, we deploy our method to place a full cup of coffee on a saucer (\figref{fig:coffee-setup}), relaxing several assumptions from \secref{sec:formulation}.
+The cup of coffee is approximated as a solid cylinder, and the saucer’s mesh is imprecise.
+We model the geometric uncertainty as the saucer’s 3D location, $\geomParam = [l_1~ l_2~ h]^{\top}$, shown in \figref{fig:coffee-setup}(a).
+Across five trials with varying saucer positions, our method successfully placed the cup without spilling in four of them, while the naive heuristic policy failed in all cases.
+We plot $\estGeomParam$ over time in a successful trial in \figref{fig:coffee-belief}, and a failure case in \figref{fig:coffee-belief-failcase}, where poor initialization led to stagnant particles.